cevr/ftld/README.md

 const values = [1, 2, 3, 4, 5];

 const isEven = (x) => x % 2 === 0;
-const toEvenOption = (x) =>
+const toEvenResult = (x) =>
   isEven(x) ?
 Result.Ok(x) : Result.Err("Value is not even");

-const traversed = Option.traverse(values, toEvenOption);
+const traversed = Result.traverse(values, toEvenResult);

 console.log(traversed); // Err('Value is not even'), since not all values are even
 ```

-In this example, we use the traverse function to apply `toEvenOption` to each value in the values array.
+In this example, we use the traverse function to apply `toEvenResult` to each value in the values array.
 Since not all values are even, the result is `Err`.

 #### Sequence